jbacaob/jbacaob.github.io/_tabs/resources.md

 ## Euclidean Geometry Materials

-In previous years, I came up with some handouts on Euclidean Geometry problem-solving strategies, with the primary intention of supporting aspiring mathletes.
+In previous years, I came up with some handouts on Euclidean Geometry problem-solving strategies to help aspiring mathletes.
 Their most recent versions, written in Spanish, can be found here.

 ### Introductory